latextemplates/scientific-thesis-template/README.md

 4. Use pdfscissors (https://sites.google.com/site/pdfscissors) to crop the borders and title (maybe you have to allow https://sites.google.com in the Java security center in the control panel).
 5. Include the PDF in LaTex via `\includegraphics{chart_cropped.pdf}`.

+### Q: Do I need to take special care because of Visual Studio Code?

+Please remove the magic comments (`% !TeX program ...`) at the top of the `main-....tex` file.
+Although [LaTeX-Workshop supports magic comments](https://github.com/James-Yu/LaTeX-Workshop/blob/master/README.md#magic-comments), it currently does not work reliably.
+Without the magic comments, compilation works.

 ### Q: Do I have to do something special for the final version?